atlonglastkibet/jav-nairobi/README.md

 **The Gap:**

-Existing transit applications optimize purely for efficiency—fastest routes, shortest ETAs.
+Existing transit applications optimize purely for efficiency-fastest routes, shortest ETAs.
 None optimize for **equity**, ensuring that underserved communities aren't algorithmically marginalized in route planning and resource allocation.

 **Our Approach:**